Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights

-The Baltimore Ravens (5-1) are favored by 6.5 points as they fight to keep their five-game winning streak intact in a matchup with the Cincinnati Bengals (4-2) on Sunday, October 24, 2021 at M&T Bank Stadium.
-The over/under is 47.
+The Baltimore Ravens (5-1) bring a five-game winning streak into a matchup against the Cincinnati Bengals (4-2) on Sunday, October 24, 2021 at M&T Bank Stadium.
+Baltimore is a 6.5-point favorite in the game.
+The point total is 47 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.